 “[B]y grace you have been saved through faith.
 And this is not your own doing; it is the gift of God….”
 (Eph.
 2:8)

 Paul says elsewhere, “Do we make void the Law?
 God forbid!
 Yea, we establish the Law.”
-(Romans 3:31) Thus, Paul is in agreement with Jesus that the Law has not been abolished.
+(Romans 3:31) Thus, Paul is is agreeing with Jesus that the Law has not been abolished.
 It is still in effect.
-It is still doing its job of making people conscious of their sin so that they would perceive their need for the gift God offers us by grace through faith.
+It is still doing its job of making people conscious of their sin so that they might perceive their need for the gift God offers us by grace through faith.

-But there is more to it that that.
+But there is more to it than that.
 The Law is not just meant to motivate us to want the free gift God offers us.
 It is meant to instruct us, also, like a guardian or a tutor.
-It is meant to instruct in the character of God.
+It is meant to instruct us in the character of God.

 The Law is not abrogated by Jesus; rather, Jesus is the reality of which the Law is only a signpost.
 Some commentators explain that Paul only means to say that the Law is abolished as a law in the sense of ordinances – the letter of the law.
-It is replaced by the spirit of the law – the reality to which the Law only points.
+It is replaced by the spirit of the law – the reality of which the Law is only a shadow.

 Paul reproves the Colossians for subjecting themselves to “ordinances, which are but a shadow of things to come”; while “the body,” the true substance, “is Christ.”
 (See Ephesians 2:16-17; Ephesians 2:20-21) What Paul seems to be saying is that we who have received the gift of grace through faith are to stop attempting to follow the letter of the Law and to begin to live according to the spirit of the Law that God begins to write on our hearts when we submit to Him (abandon our own attempt to be righteous for the righteousness he offers by grace).